 Under the guidance of Dr. Nancy Taft, Medical Director of Comprehensive

-Breast Program; Dr. Orna Hadar, Breast Imaging Specialist at the Margaret
+Breast Program; Dr. Orna Hadar, Breast Imaging Specialist, Dr. Amy Argus,

-W. Neidland Breast Center and Genetics Counselor, Cathy Marinak, ARPN,
+at the Margaret W. Neidland Breast Center; and Genetics Counselor, Constance

-genetics screening into a comprehensive Genetics Screening Clinic to support
+existing genetics screening into a comprehensive Genetics Screening Clinic

-current recommendations by the American College of Radiology and the Society
+to support current recommendations by the American College of Radiology

-of Breast Imaging.
-This clinic will be the first of its kind in the United
+and the Society of Breast Imaging.
+This clinic is the first of its kind

-States, changing the way physicians diagnose cancer in younger patients.
+in the United States, changing the way physicians diagnose cancer in younger

-It will also serve as a valuable care resource to the primary care physician
+patients.
+It also serves as a valuable care resource to the primary care

-community that is often unsure when to recommend these important screenings
+physician community that is often unsure when to recommend these important

-to patients, and have limited knowledge on advising patients on where
+screenings to patients, and have limited knowledge on advising patients

-The test will be reviewed by a genetics counselor at Jupiter Medical Center,
+test is reviewed by a genetics counselor at Jupiter Medical Center, identifying

 meaning they’re at increased risk due to their genes, will receive